Liver transplantation for chronic hepatitis C: How common is it?

 Liver failure due to hepatitis C is one of the most common reasons for liver transplantation in the United States.
 But researchers can provide only rough estimates of the risk and rate of progression to liver failure in chronic hepatitis C.

 Without treatment, most people who get hepatitis C remain infected for life.
 Infections that persist in this way are called "chronic."

 Chronic hepatitis C infection causes ongoing liver inflammation that leads to scarring (fibrosis).
 As fibrosis progresses, scars gradually replace healthy liver tissue.

-The Centers for Disease Control and Prevention (CDC) reports that out of 100 people infected with hepatitis C, approximately 60 to 70 will develop chronic liver disease — specifically, hepatitis and fibrosis — and 5 to 20 will develop cirrhosis over a period of 20 to 30 years.
+The Centers for Disease Control and Prevention (CDC) reports that out of 100 people infected with hepatitis C, more than half will develop chronic liver disease — specifically, hepatitis and fibrosis — and 5 to 25 will develop cirrhosis over a period of 10 to 20 years.
 An estimated 1 to 5 out of 100 people with chronic hepatitis C will die of cirrhosis or liver cancer resulting from the infection.